LouisSchmieder/vtwitchbot/README.md

 # VTwitchBot
-VTwitchBot is a Twitch chat bot written on [V](https://github.com/vlang/v)
+VTwitchBot is a Twitch chat bot written in [V](https://github.com/vlang/v)

 ## Features
 The bot is able to: